Single Agent Robust Deep Reinforcement Learning for Bus Fleet Control: Experimental setup and results

 Together, these findings reinforce the key design motivations of our work:

-\begin{itemize} \item Bunching tends to arise in \textit{pre-peak and transitional periods} due to sudden local demand or speed perturbations; \item Spatially, bunching accumulates \textit{near the end} of each trip when the bus has been exposed to long sequences of stochastic disturbances; \item A \textit{control strategy that integrates spatio-temporal context}—as done via SAC with categorical embedding—can effectively eliminate bunching under high variability. \end{itemize}
+\begin{itemize} \item Bunching tends to emerge in pre-peak and transitional periods due to localized demand or speed perturbations; \item Spatially, bunching intensifies near the end of each trip when the bus has been exposed to long sequences of stochastic disturbances; \item A control strategy that integrates spatio-temporal context facilitated by SAC with categorical embedding can effectively eliminate bunching under significant stochasticity. \end{itemize}

-These results validate the proposed modeling and control approach, and demonstrate that a well-trained single-agent RL policy can generalize across dynamic fleet states and operational conditions.
+These results validate the proposed modeling and control approach, and demonstrating that a robustly trained single-agent RL policy can generalize across dynamic fleet states and operational conditions.